InformationSystemsFreiburg/pytorch-a2c-ppo-acktr/experiment_protocol.md

 currently running on `cdsvmlinux`
-c9: is the same as c8 but a ray version. highly parallellized NON RNN and  0action_boost enabled
+c9: is the same as c8 but a ray version. highly parallelized NON RNN and  0action_boost enabled
 ```
 chmod 755 run_experiments_ray.sh